marcelloraffaele/marcelloraffaele.github.io/_posts/2021-05-26-deploy-applications-cheap-aks-cluster.markdown

 ---
 layout: post
 title: Deploy applications in a cheap AKS cluster
+author: rmarcello
 date: 2021-05-26 00:00:00 +0000
-description: Deploy applications in a cheap AKS cluster
-img: cheap-aks-cluster/image.png
-fig-caption: cheap-aks-cluster/image.png
+image: assets/images/cheap-aks-cluster/image.png
-tags: [Azure, Cloud, AKS, Kubernetes]
+categories: [Azure, Cloud, AKS, Kubernetes]
+comments: false
+featured: true
 ---
 Few months ago I started to write technical articles about Kubernetes and Java development.
 The feedback that I had was really positive, and I decided to complete the argument talking about how to create a Kubernetes cluster to deploy our applications in the Cloud.
 This article aims to complement the study addressed in the previous two articles ( [From Microservices to Kubernetes with Quarkus (1/2)](https://marcelloraffaele.github.io/from-microservices-to-kubernetes-with-quarkus-1/) and [From Microservices to Kubernetes with Quarkus (2/2) - Monitoring](https://marcelloraffaele.github.io/from-microservices-to-kubernetes-with-quarkus-2/) in which I have demonstrated how to develop a java application, build the docker image and deploy it on a local Kubernetes instance.
 The missing step was to deploy these applications in the Cloud.